mikkopaderes/ember-cloud-firestore-adapter/guides/02-configuration.md

 These are the settings currently available

 - `firestoreSettings` - Specifies custom configurations for your Cloud Firestore instance.
 See [here](https://firebase.google.com/docs/reference/js/firebase.firestore.Settings).
-Defaults to `{ timestampsInSnapshots: true }`.
+Defaults to `null`.
 - `referenceKeyName` - Name of the field that will indicate whether a document is a reference to another one.
 Defaults to `referenceTo`.

 ---